-The University of Mary Washington subscribes to the principles of equal opportunity and affirmative action.
-The University does not discriminate on the basis of race, color, religion, disability, national origin, political affiliation, marital status, sexual orientation, sex, or age in recruiting, admitting, and enrolling students or in hiring and promoting faculty and staff members.
-The University will not recognize or condone student, faculty, or staff organizations that discriminate in selecting members.
-Complaints of discrimination or questions should be directed to the AAEEO Officer of the University.
+At the University of Mary Washington the principles of equal opportunity and affirmative action are practiced.
+The University does not discriminate on the basis of race, religion, color, sex, gender identity or expression, sexual orientation, parental status (including pregnancy), national origin, age, disability, family medical history or genetic information, political affiliation, military service, or other non-merit based factors in recruiting, admitting, enrolling students or hiring and promoting faculty and staff members.

 Scope of the Procedure

-Complaints of classified employees shall be addressed by the Grievance Policy & Procedure for Classified Employees. http://www.edr.state.va.us/grievance.htm.
+Complaints of classified employees shall be addressed by the Grievance Policy & Procedures for Classified Employees.

-An employee may obtain information and guidance from the Department of Employment Dispute Resolution (“EDR”) (http://www.edr.virginia.gov/gpm_one.htm) and the university’s Office of Human Resources.
+An employee may obtain information and guidance from the Department of Employment Dispute Resolution (EDR) and the university’s Office of Human Resources.